SarahKnits/EasyPieces/README.md

 * e
 * pi

+Limits must be presented in ascending order, with either < or <=.
+See sampleProgram.txt and sampleProgram2.txt for examples.

 ### Tutorial

 To use this program, make sure you have downloaded GNUplot.
 If you do not have